 Out of some misguided narcissism, it’s easy to think that whatever we’re doing or not doing is being closely observed by others, and it’s not!

-If you’re too focused on what others think, you may not even be willing to try new things.
+If you’re too focused on what others think, you may be unwilling to try new things.
 But, in reality, people are entirely focused on themselves.
 Fear of approval is a burden you don’t need to carry.

 Focus on what you want and what’s important to you, and don’t allow your worry about others’ opinions and thoughts to get in the way.

-10. Building a growth mindset and a willingness to take risks will improve your confidence level.
+10. Building a growth mindset and a willingness to take risks will improve your confidence.

-Confidence requires a growth mindset because you must believe that you are capable of learning new skills.
-If you don’t believe that, you will not have the confidence to try something new.
+Self-confidence requires a growth mindset because you must believe you can learn new skills.
+If you don’t think that, you will not have the confidence to try something new.

 Within a positive growth mindset is a willingness to take calculated risks.
-Confident people are comfortable putting themselves out there and taking a risk.
+Confident people are comfortable putting themselves out there.
 Because they have a higher level of self-approval, it doesn’t matter what other people think.

 11. Teaching others will catapult your confidence.

 Reaching this point is the icing on the cake.
+Look closely at a skill you are naturally good at or have worked hard to excel in.
+Then find a way to share your expertise, teach others what you know, and watch your confidence soar.
 Finally, you can recognize how far you’ve come.
-Look closely at a skill that you are naturally good at or have worked hard to excel in.
-Then find a way to share your expertise, teach others what you know, and see your confidence soar.

 12. Move toward embracing wholehearted positive energy.

-Confidence gives us the strength and ability to embrace ourselves fully and grow and become even more of who we are here to be!
-With the tools above, you can find this and improve confidence within yourself.
-Make an effort!
-This world needs you.
+Self-confidence gives us the strength and ability to embrace ourselves fully and grow and become even more of who we are here to be!
+With the tools above, you can find this and improve your confidence in yourself.